 While I got most of what I needed from my outing, there were a few holes I needed to fill with specific imagery.
 It was an overcast day at the mountain, so I couldn’t get the sunset photo I needed for the cover.
 I also wanted a lush, green profile shot of the mountain, but it was early October and the foliage was beginning to turn.
 There wasn’t time in the day to get to Powder Mill Pond for a shot to accompany a story about the eagles that live there.
 So to fill these gaps and a few others, I looked to existing work from local photographers:

 The black slipcase features a diecut in the profile of Mt.
 Monadnock.
 The idea behind this is that seeing the mountain’s profile as you approach the hike is the initial experience you have with a mountain.
 Before the slipcase is removed, you see the mountain with the beautiful sunset from the base.
 As you remove the slipcase, the profile view turns into a sunset view from the top of the mountain.
 This creates a beautiful juxtaposition of beginning and end and views from different perspectives.
 It also brings a feeling of transparency and peeling back the layers, which is the entire premise behind a corporate social responsibility (CSR) report.

-When you first open the book, you find the table of contents that is designed to look like a trail map.
-The topographic lines feature a subtle emboss to give it texture.
+You open the book to find the table of contents that is designed to look like a trail map.
+The topographic lines feature a subtle emboss to add texture.
 As you unfold the gate-fold panels of the map, the introduction to the report from the CEO and Chairman of the mill is revealed.